Smokin'! Wood Smoked BBQ, Kosher Certified by Rabbi Shelaim Furst

 *Basic Menu, but changes occur frequently, and we often run out of some things, especially the less popular things, since we make less of them in the first place:

-(All dinner orders come with a choice of 2 side dishes)
+(All dinner orders come with a choice of sides)

 Smoked BBQ Dinners